liveahero-wiki/liveahero-wiki.github.io/blog.md

 I know that some wiki features aren't very visible, and I do plan to increase their visibility in more places.

 I also recently learnt that many people (mostly on Reddit) have been playing this game without understanding the story at all, so I want to take this opportunity to advertise [Fan Translation Summaries](https://housamosummaries.blogspot.com/) by Roureem (link also found in wiki homepage).
+If you prefer videos, there is also a [Youtube channel by Ayato K](https://www.youtube.com/channel/UCz6Yn6nD_TkVKHbnER9VdWA).

 ---